Danijel-Korent/open-lectures/README.md

 - **Multilingual Support**: Courses can be in different languages
 - **Metadata**: Comprehensive course information including duration, lecture count, and descriptions
 - **Dual Link System**: Both video links and official course pages
+- **Broken Link Reports**: Every course tracks a `broken_reports` counter that increments whenever a visitor clicks the "Report broken link" button in the public catalogue.
+The endpoint at `/report-broken.php` safely records reports using prepared statements, so admins can locate and fix the most fragile playlists first.